Bakersfield Heart Hospital

-Bakersfield Heart Hospital is a hospital in Bakersfield, California, United States, specializing in the diagnosis and treatment of heart and vascular disease as well as a wide range of other medical and surgical procedures.
+Adventist Health Specialty Bakersfield is a hospital in Bakersfield, California, United States, specializing in the diagnosis and treatment of heart and vascular disease as well as a wide range of other medical and surgical procedures.
 The hospital also offers a full service emergency department, total joint program and accredited stroke center.
 With over 300 employees, the highly trained clinical and medical staff focus on patient-centered care.

-Bakersfield Heart Hospital has over 20 of the leading cardiologists and cardiothoracic and vascular surgeons in Bakersfield.
+Adventist Health Specialty Bakersfield has over 20 of the leading cardiologists and cardiothoracic and vascular surgeons in Bakersfield.